lihkin213/dns-svcs/permitted-networks.md

 From the permitted networks table, click the **Delete** icon.
 Confirm the delete process in the dialog box that appears.

-If a network has been added to a zone, the zone cannot be deleted until the permitted network is deleted from the zone.
+If a network exists in a zone, you cannot delete the zone until the permitted network is deleted.
 {:note}

 ## Using the API